simeononsecurity/simeononsecurity.ch/content/articles/understanding-raid_-types-and-their-uses-in-data-storage/index.en.md

 * **Improved Performance**: RAID allows for parallel data access and distribution across multiple drives, resulting in faster read and write speeds.
 * **Fault Tolerance**: RAID provides redundancy and fault tolerance, ensuring that data remains accessible even if one or more drives fail.
-* **Scalability**: RAID systems can easily accommodate the addition of more drives, allowing for seamless expansion as data storage needs grow.
+* **Scalability**: RAID systems can easily accommodate the addition of more drives, allowing for smooth expansion as data storage needs grow.
 * **Data Striping**: RAID striping distributes data across multiple drives, increasing the overall storage capacity and enabling efficient data retrieval.

 > Tip: When implementing RAID for large-scale data storage, it is important to consider the specific requirements of your organization and choose the appropriate RAID level and configuration.